simonteozw/tp/docs/UserGuide.md

 Welcome to the **TrackIt@NUS** user-guide!

+Are you struggling to use many different applications to manage your school work?
+Having to toggle between NUSMODS, LumiNUS and your own to-do list to find your school work can be a real hassle.
+If you happen to be feel this way, then you are in luck!
+**TrackIt@NUS** is a all-in-one desktop app for you to manage your modules, lessons, tasks, and contacts.
-Do you struggle having to use multiple apps to balance your school life?
-Do you waste precious time just trying to find the information you need in the many apps you use?
-Well, look no further.
-Our application, **TrackIt@NUS** is an all-in-one solution for a busy student like you to manage and organize your life, helping you to *Track Less, and Live More.*
+It boasts a beautiful *upcoming view* and *module view* so that busy student like you to to easily organize your school life, helping you to *Track Less, and Live More.*

-TrackIt@NUS is a desktop app for managing modules, lessons, tasks, and contacts, tailored to the needs of NUS students and optimized for use via a [**Command Line Interface (CLI)**](#glossary) while still having the benefits of a [**Graphical User Interface (GUI)**](#glossary).
+**TrackIT@NUS** is optimized for use via a [**Command Line Interface (CLI)**](#glossary) while still having the benefits of a [**Graphical User Interface (GUI)**](#glossary).
 If you can type fast, you will be able to manage your academic
     and social commitments much more efficiently than by using other traditional GUI apps.